CTMQ

 After perusing a dozen people I’ve never heard of, I came across three famous inductees.
 Craig Janney (attended Enfield High for a year or two… oh, he’s a former NHL player and he was pretty good), Peter King and Bill Rasmussen.

 Peter King writes for Sports Illustrated and anyone who reads or listens to sports stuff knows who Peter King is.
-And Deadspin hates him.
-But he was a three-sport athlete at Enfield High in 1975.
+He was a three-sport athlete at Enfield High in 1975.
 I believe he actually lived in town for many years; perhaps up until fairly recently.

 There are probably nearly 200 inductees, of which only a handful are “famous.”
 And that’s fine, as this is the Enfield hall of fame and just as some people are “twitter famous” or whatever, these people are Enfield famous.
 If someone played a season of a sport, any sport, professionally at any time in history and spent some time in Enfield, they are an inductee.